cccue/blog_material/README.md

-This repository contains code and notebook employed to generate the articles in my personal blog
+This repository contains code and notebooks employed to generate the articles in my personal blog